nicholasf/ectypes-sequelize.js/README.md

 ```

-Once you have defined a ectype for your model:
+Once you have defined an ectype for your model:

 ```
 //the Sequelize model definition